What are New Hampshire's child custody laws?

 These calculations are used to ensure that a child in a one parent home will get the same amount of family support as a child in a two-parent home.

 We represent clients in all types of child support matters.
-We can serve as your child support lawyer in New Hampshire and assist you in understanding the guidelines of these situations, how they apply to your situation, and help petition for support when necessary.
+We can serve as your child support lawyer in Dover and Portsmouth and assist you in understanding the guidelines of these situations, how they apply to your situation, and help petition for support when necessary.
 We can also assist you with collection issues, modifications of child support, and any litigations relating to such matters.

 Return to Top